 WHAT THE HEADINGS MEAN:

 Listed below are explanations for each title heading found on the return information about an offender or list of offenders who fit the search criteria.
-To accommodate
+To accommodate as much

 This number is unique to every offender whose pre-sentence investigation (PSI) is handled by the MDOC (all dispositions in circuit court).
-The number is

 An offender’s name as identified at the time of commitment to the MDOC.
 (NOTE: This name is not necessarily the offender’s legal name.
 This

-be accurate.
+information may not be accurate.
 Do not rely on this information as proof of identity.)